In which the characters encounter an unexpected fog, an expected enemy and a lost teammate.

 Looking down into the valley the party sees the Archdukes camp surrounded by a circle of swirling mist — a mist apparently held back by a near exhausted court wizard.
 The camp is still, stiller than it should be and the tents of the archduke and those of his five attending houses are flanked by a long row of hastily erected tents – each flying the yellow and black flag of plague .
 The entire camp has the aura of death about it and only the forces of the house of Jaeger seem unaffected by the calamity.

-With dozens of The Baron Jaegers men roughly equalling the remaining forces, who are presumably loyal to the Archdukes the party decides on a.
-Risky gambit – sending the two stealthiest of their number the Gnome Alphonse and the Monk Olivander to talk to the Duke and reveal the true nature of the Baroness Mina Jaeger.
+With dozens of The Baron Jaegers men roughly equaling the remaining forces, who are presumably loyal to the Archdukes the party decides on a riisky gambit – sending their two stealthiest, the Gnome Alphonse and the Monk Olivander, to talk to the Duke and reveal the true nature of the Baroness Mina Jaeger.

 As the two descend to sneak into the camp, the rest of the party is drawn by a large flock of abnormally large ravens to a rise in the hills beside the path.
 The rise is revealed to be the very top of a long buried and truly ancient pyramid.
 As the players approach the top opens and Raven emerges from a cloud of antediluvian dust.